 Assisted living residences vary, but most provide meals, housekeeping, laundry, transportation, and social activities.
 They also offer personal care, such as help with eating, bathing, grooming, and personal hygiene.
 Some nursing care is also provided, including help with medications and other treatments.

-- Assisted Living Services include: 24 hour on-site response, personal care, supportive services (housekeeping, laundry, and maintenance), nursing, and transportation, 3 meals per day and social/recreational programming.
+- Assisted Living Services include 24 hour on-site response, personal care, supportive services (housekeeping, laundry, and maintenance), nursing, and transportation, three meals per day, and social/recreational programming.

-- Community Transition Services are available to individuals leaving a nursing facility to enroll in the Assisted Living waiver and helps them obtain essential household furnishings and other items to set up their new homes.
+- Community Transition Services are available to individuals who are leaving a nursing facility to enroll in the Assisted Living waiver.
+These services help them get essential household furnishings and other items to set up their new homes.